somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-06-22-how-to-supercharge-your-tiktok-presence-with-tokautomator.md

 ### POST ONLY ###
 post:
   title: "How to Supercharge Your TikTok Presence with TokAutomator"
-  excerpt: "Discover how TokAutomator can help you grow your TikTok account by automating your activity and boosting your followers, likes, and views."
+  description: "Discover how TokAutomator can help you grow your TikTok account by automating your activity and boosting your followers, likes, and views."
-  author: alex
+  author: alex-raeburn
   id: 1719132849
   tags: ["TikTok growth","TikTok automation","increase TikTok followers","TokAutomator benefits"]
   categories: ["Social Media Marketing","TikTok Growth","Automation Tools"]